johnny-shaman/losand/README.md

 //vals
 _({r: 128}).vals._[0] === 128

-//draw is wrapped Object assign from argumentate Object" _({a: 3}).draw({b: 5}).$($ => {
+//draw is wrapped Object assign from argumentate Object _({a: 3}).draw({b: 5}).$($ => {
     $.a === 3 // {a: 3} is wrapped on having
     $.b === 5